This topic is under construction for the 17.3 release of LabKey Server. For current documentation of this feature, click here.

 - Click Apply to update the chart with the selected changes.

-- Notice that when binning is active, a warning message will appear reading: "The number of individual points exceeds the limit set in the Chart Layout options.
-The data will be displayed according to point density in a heat map."
-Click Dismiss to remove that message from the display.
+- Notice that when binning is active, a warning message will appear reading: "The number of individual points exceeds XX.
+The data is now grouped by density which overrides some layout options."
+XX will be either 10,000 or 1, if you selected "Always" as we did.
+Click Dismiss to remove that message from the plot display.

-- When your chart is finished, click Save.
+- When your plot is finished, click Save.

 Once you have saved a scatter plot, it will appear in the Data Browser